belgif/rest-guide/README.md

 The styleguide is built with [Apache Maven](https://maven.apache.org).

-With Maven installed, run `mvn site` in the root directory of the project.
+With Maven installed, run `mvn` in the root directory of the project.
-The styleguide will be built in the `target/site/doc/` directory.
+The styleguide will be built in `target/generated-docs/` and bundled as a zip in the `target` directory.